Claus von Stauffenberg

-Graf von Stauffenberg took part in the Invasion of Poland, the 1941–42 invasion of the Soviet Union in Operation Barbarossa and the Tunisian campaign during the Second World War.
+Born into the ancient House of Stauffenberg in the Kingdom of Bavaria, Stauffenberg took part in the Invasion of Poland, the 1941–42 invasion of the Soviet Union in Operation Barbarossa and the Tunisian campaign, during which he was severely wounded, losing his left eye, right hand, and two fingers from his left hand.
 Alongside Major Generals Henning von Tresckow and Hans Oster, he became a key figure in the German resistance to Nazism within the Wehrmacht.
+Stauffenberg was central to the 20 July plot to assassinate Hitler and Operation Valkyrie, a plan to arrest the Nazi leadership following Hitler's death and negotiate an end to the Second World War.

-On 20 July 1944, Stauffenberg's assassination attempt failed, the explosive he had placed only dealing Hitler minor injuries.
+On 20 July 1944, Stauffenberg's assassination attempt failed; the explosive he had placed only dealt Hitler minor injuries.
 The conspirators were arrested, and many of them executed, including Stauffenberg on the day after the attempt.
 His wife Nina was also arrested, giving birth to their fifth child Konstanze while imprisoned.
 Their children also included Berthold, who followed in his father's footsteps as a military man, and politician Franz-Ludwig.

-Family history
+Early life and education

 Stauffenberg was born in Stauffenberg Castle, Jettingen, on 15 November 1907 and baptised as Claus Philipp Maria Justinian.
 Born into the ancient House of Stauffenberg, he was the third of four sons of Alfred Schenk Graf (Count) von Stauffenberg (1860–1936), the last Oberhofmarschall of the Kingdom of Württemberg, and his wife, Caroline Gräfin (Countess) von Üxküll-Gyllenband (1875–1956), the daughter of Alfred Richard August Graf von Üxküll-Gyllenband (1838–1877) and Valerie von Hohenthal (1841–1878).

 From birth, Stauffenberg inherited the hereditary titles of Graf and Schenk, leaving him referred to by his first name and Schenk Graf von Stauffenberg until the 1919 Weimar Constitutional Law abolished privileges of nobility.
 His maternal ancestors included Generalfeldmarschall August Graf von Gneisenau.